JohnKendrick/PDielec/README.md

 loss dielectric medium such KBr or PTFE.
 A particular feature of the program is its ability to take into account the constant permittivity of the supporting medium and the particle shape through an effective medium theory.
-Calculation of ATR spectra has been included in v5.0.
+Calculation of ATR spectra has been included from v5.0.
+Version 10 introduced Raman scattering simulations.
 More details as to the theory are available here;
 <https://johnkendrick.github.io/PDielec/>

 Installation